btgehr01/Sports_Saftey/README.txt

 *Adding packages to your project:

 Use npm install (package name) to add packages to your project (seen within the node_modules folder and listed inside of package.json folder)

+A complete current Component breakdown (SportsSafteyComponentBreakdown.docx) is available in EDUSourced under files

 Happy developing :)